• Skip to primary navigation

 • Garlic - Fresh garlic adds the quintessential aroma to the mayo.

-• Freshly ground black pepper - Black pepper gives the truffle mayo a light spicy kick.
+• Freshly ground black pepper - Pepper gives the truffle mayo a little kick.

 See recipe card for quantities.